 Third, page slots and sections.
 A well-architected site separates page structure from page content.
 Your page template should be slots where you drop sections.
 Your sections should be reusable blocks that work anywhere.

 This separation is critical for scaling.
-When your designer creates a new testimonial layout, it should not require rebuilding entire pages.
-You create a new testimonial section component, drop it into the relevant page slot, and you are done.
+When your designer creates a new testimonial layout, it shouldn’t require rebuilding entire pages.
+You create a new testimonial section component, drop it into the relevant page slot, and you’re done.

 Fourth, clear boundaries between what marketers can change and what requires developer intervention.
 This is where most sites fail.

 Your marketing team should be able to swap images, update copy, reorder sections, enable or disable components, and publish changes without developer support.
-They should not be able to break responsive layouts, override core styles, or accidentally delete structural elements.
+They shouldn’t be able to break responsive layouts, override core styles, or accidentally delete structural elements.

 Webflow provides the tools for this through component properties and locked elements.
-Most sites do not use these features properly.
+Most sites don’t use these features properly.

 The Testing Problem Nobody Talks About

-Here is where poor architecture really costs you: conversion rate optimization.
+And here’s where poor architecture gets expensive: conversion rate optimization.

 Modern CRO requires running multiple tests simultaneously.
 You might be testing headline variations on the homepage, CTA button placement on the pricing page, and form length on the contact page all at the same time.

 Webflow Optimize makes this possible, but only if your site is built for it.
 The testing system works through component variants.
-If your site is not built with proper components, you cannot test effectively.
+If your site isn’t built with proper components, you can’t test effectively.

-Derek's team had 15 to 20 tests ready to go.
-But they could not launch them because the site was not architected for testing.
-You cannot create a variant of something that does not exist as a component.
+Marcus’s team had 15 to 20 tests ready to go.
+But they couldn’t launch them because the site wasn’t architected for testing.
+You can’t create a variant of something that doesn’t exist as a component.

 This creates a vicious cycle.
 You want to run more tests to improve conversion rates.
 But running tests requires developer time to restructure pages.
 So you run fewer tests.
 Your conversion rates stagnate.
 Your cost per acquisition stays high.